AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

 #Linux
 $ git config --global core.editor "nano"
 ```
-The four commands we just ran above only need to be run once: the flag --global tells Git to use the settings for every project, in your user account, on this computer.
+The commands we just ran above only need to be run once: the flag --global tells Git to use the settings for every project, in your user account, on this computer.

 You can check your settings at any time:
 ```shell